zaiisao/Documentation/en/Video/join_video_web.md

 Pass the channel key, channel name, and user ID to the method parameters:

 - `tokenOrKey`: Pass a token that identifies the role and privilege of the user.
-A token is generated at the server of the app.
-For how to generate a token, see [Security Keys](../../en/Video/token.md).

-	> When creating a project at [Dashboard](https://dashboard.agora.io/), You can generate a Temp Token.
 A Temp Token can be used at the testing stage.
 For the production environment, we recommend using a Token generated at your server.
+For how to generate a token, see [Security Keys](../../en/Video/token.md).
 - `channel`: Channel name.
 - `uid`: The user ID is an integer and should be unique.
 If you set the user ID to null, the Agora server assigns a user ID and returns it in the `onSuccess` callback.